wandb/weave/docs/docs/reference/gen_notebooks/online_monitoring.md

 ```

 ## 2.4 Gathering inputs and generating visualizations
-Next, we'll gather the inputs using streamlit and generate the visualizations using plotly.
+Next, we can generate the visualizations using plotly.
 This is the most basic dashboard, but you can customize it as you like!
-Check out the complete source code with Streamlit [here](https://github.com/NiWaRe/knowledge-worker-weave/blob/master/prod_dashboard.py).
+For a more complex example, check out a Streamlit example [here](https://github.com/NiWaRe/knowledge-worker-weave/blob/master/prod_dashboard.py).

 ```python